holochain/docs-pages/src/pages/get-started/index.md

 By linking from known things to unknown things, we enable the efficient discovery and retrieval of related content in our hApp.

-!!! details How links are stored and retrieved in a Holochain app
+!!! dig-deeper How links are stored and retrieved in a Holochain app

 **Storage**: When an agent creates a link between two entries, a "create link" action is written to their source chain.
 A link is so small that there's no entry for the action.
 It simply contains the address of the base, the address of the target, the link type (which describes the relationship), and an optional tag which contains a small amount of application-specific information.
 The base and target can be any sort of DHT address --- an `EntryHash`, an `ActionHash`, or an `AgentPubKey`.
 But they can also be the hash of a piece of data that doesn't even exist in the DHT.